kaasNegen/camera/README.md

 ## How to run:
 `python main.py`

-## TODO:
-- Give the current location of the
-- Add new objects to Model
+Use the camera.py class if you want to reuse this code.

 ## Extra